Propo41/aust_travels/README.md

-# Firebase FCM Admin for iOS Android
+# Firebase FCM Admin for Android
 - Send topic message to both iOS and Android with different payload for each using single request

-# Project Status
-  Planning to add more examples in future !